Build a killer gaming PC for $100

 So it’s a good thing you don’t need one of those to play games.

-Sure, $400 or $500 might build you a decent budget machine, but if money is tighter than that, your best bet is to go with something used.
-You might get lucky and find a decently priced gaming computer on Craigslist, but you’ll get better bang for your buck going with something more common and less specialized: a decommissioned office PC.
+Sure, $400 or $500 might build you a decent budget gaming PC, but if money is tighter than that, your best bet is to go with something used.
+You might get lucky and find a cheap gaming PC on Craigslist, but you’ll get better bang for your buck going with something more common and less specialized: a decommissioned office PC.

 That’s right—with a few choice upgrades, those Dell towers that litter office buildings ‘round the world can actually make decent gaming rigs.
 And your town is probably crawling with them, since schools and businesses often get rid of them in large batches.